-Jennifer Mayerle is an Emmy Award-winning journalist who joined CBS Atlanta News as a reporter in May 2006.
+Jennifer Mayerle is an Emmy and Edward R. Murrow award-winning journalist who joined CBS Atlanta News as a reporter in May 2006.

 In her first year in Atlanta, Jennifer received the Georgia Associated Press Broadcasters Association awards for Best General Reporting and Best Series Reporting.
-In the four following years, she won five additional awards from the Georgia AP, including for Best Anchor/Reporter, Best Series Reporting, and Best General Reporting and Best Specialized Reporting.
+In the following years, she won seven additional awards from the Georgia AP.

-Jennifer broke an investigation on counterfeit smoke detectors purchased over a five-year period by the Atlanta Fire Rescue Department that were distributed to low-income residents of high-risk areas in Atlanta.
-The exclusive story developed into a highly-publicized series of stories, and forced the Department to recall and begin to replace more than 18,500 counterfeit detectors.
+Jennifer broke an investigation on counterfeit smoke detectors.
+The items were purchased over a five-year period by the Atlanta Fire Rescue Department, and distributed to low-income residents of high-risk areas in Atlanta.
+The exclusive story developed into a highly-publicized series of stories, and forced the department to recall and begin to replace more than 18,500 counterfeit detectors.
 Her reports also prompted an FBI investigation.

 Jennifer received the Apex Society's 2008 "Power 30 under 30" award, which honors 30 professionals in Atlanta under age 30 for their professional and community excellence.

-Jennifer started her career at KWES in Midland, TX, as a weekend anchor/reporter.
+Jennifer began her career at KWES in Midland, TX, as a weekend anchor/reporter.